ratnadeveloper/one-click-searches-privacy/PRIVACY_POLICY.md

 - We do **NOT** collect personal identification information.
 - We do **NOT** collect browsing history outside of the generated Bing searches.
 - We do **NOT** collect financial information.
+- We do **NOT** transmit any data to our servers or third parties except Microsoft/Bing.

 ## How We Use Your Information